Message Type: Space Weather Notification - Radiation Belt Enhancement

 ## Space Weather Outlook:

 Solar activity is expected to vary between low and moderate levels during the outlook period.
-There are currently ten Active Regions on the Earth-facing disk.
-Active Region 14129 (N02E15) has produced low-level C-class flaring during the reporting period and may continue to produce flaring activity during the outlook period.
+There are currently nine Active Regions on the Earth-facing disk.
+Active Region 14155 (S09W19) produced numerous C-class flares during the reporting period and may continue to produce similar level flaring activity during the outlook period.

 ## Notes: